-While consequences serve in holding students accountable, we believe the most important piece around discipline is teaching the lesson.
-To that end, we will use Restorative Practices in various responses to discipline on campus.
+While consequences serve in holding students accountable, we believe the most important element of discipline is teaching the lesson.
+To that end, we may use Restorative Practices in various responses to discipline on campus.
+Restorative practices promote belonging over exclusion (i.e. out of school suspension), and encourage meaningful personal accountability.

-Restorative Practices use small group circles following disciplinary issues to talk with students involved about the causes of the issues and identify positive solutions to repair the harm done to the community through responses such as mediation, community service, conflict resolution, etc. These sessions are typically facilitated by a counselor or a member of the staff or faculty as deemed appropriate.
+Restorative Practices often use small groups following disciplinary issues to talk with students involved about the causes of the issues, and identify positive solutions to repair the harm done to the community through responses such as mediation, educational programs, community service, conflict resolution, etc. These sessions are typically facilitated by a counselor or a member of the staff or faculty as deemed appropriate.
 Participants in group circles may include peers, student leaders, parents, faculty, staff, administrators, or other community stakeholders.